 If you’re looking for somewhere to sample traditional Danish herring then you’re in luck.
 There are many nautical-themed spots offering great food and a really laidback atmosphere.
 And, if you happen to be out at dusk, thhe lights from the bars, restaurants and houses that line either side of the harbour make for a brilliant photo opportunity.

 Go to a museum

-Copenhagen really is blessed with a wide range of historical and art museums, from the National Museum to collections gathered by Carlsberg.
-Although some can warrant a fee for entry (and are definitely worth it), we have listed a couple free museums for you.
+Copenhagen is blessed with a wide range of museums, from the National Museum to collections gathered by Carlsberg.
+Although some can warrant a fee for entry, the museums we have included are free.

-One of Copenhagen’s most iconic attractions is The Little Mermaid.
+The Little Mermaid is one of Copenhagen’s most iconic attractions.
 Perched on top of a boulder at Langelinie Pier, Edvard Eriksen’s sculpture celebrated its 100th anniversary back in August 2013.
 Modest and unassuming, she sits gazing out across the harbour looking for her lost love, as thousands head down to this quaint corner of Copenhagen.